rachitnigam/rachitnigam.com/content/post/free-agent-cornell.md

 Furthermore, the CS department is also structured in a way that assumes students are free agents their first year.
-This means that they are expected to ~~take a lot of classes and~~ [^2] be teaching assistants (TAs) in their first two semesters.
+This means that they are expected to ~~take a lot of classes and~~ [^1] be teaching assistants (TAs) in their first two semesters.

 #### My Experience

-The free agent system was the biggest reason that caused me to delay my decision.
-For some background, I started doing programming languages (PL) research in the first semester of my undergraduate degree and was certain about the kind of research I wanted to pursue in grad school.
+The free agent system caused me a lot of angst during the decision process.
+For some background, I had started doing programming languages (PL) research in the first semester of my undergraduate degree and was certain about my future research direction.
 Furthermore, I knew that Cornell was the best fit for my interest in doing PL work at the intersection of other fields.

-Unfortunately, I was also afraid of not being able to find an advisor and wanted to choose a school where I knew I had an advisor.
-After about 6 hours of post visit-day talks with professors and students in the PL group, I decided to go to Cornell.
+Unfortunately, I was also afraid of not being able to find an advisor.
+After about 6 hours of post visit day talks with professors and students in the PL group, I decided to go to Cornell.
 Even after my acceptance, I wasn't sure if I'd be able to find an advisor.

-When I started in Fall, I emailed several professors in the PL group and setup meetings.
+When I started in Fall, I emailed professors in the PL group to set up meetings.
 This is where I found the true strength of the free agent system.
 Since professors expect students to go talk to a lot of people, they expect and often encourage students to do research rotations with professors they are interested in working with.

 It also makes it easy to reach out to professors and learn about their work.
-I cannot understate how important it is to me to learn about and have conversations about research in different domains.
-One of my goals going into a PhD is to have a broad sense of the different kinds of problems in different domains and having access to professors in different areas makes it very easy to do so.
+I cannot emphasize how important it is to me to learn about and have conversations about research in different domains.
+One of my goals going into a PhD is to have a broad sense of the different kinds of problems in different domains and having access to professors in different areas makes it easy to do so.

 I was also able to start working with my awesome advisor [Adrian Sampson](https://www.cs.cornell.edu/~asampson/) and we quickly found a project